WELCOME FROM CHANCELLOR JOHN SHARP

 Will there be food and drinks/alcohol available?
 Are coolers allowed?

 There will not be food and drinks available on-site.
 Guests are welcome to bring coolers, however, all beverages and snacks should remain inside your personal vehicle.
+No grills or open flames are permitted.
 We ask that guests take home any trash they might bring with them, or dispose of it in the provided trash receptacles.

 Will any of the buildings on campus be open?